Adrian1jr/inventario-react/README.md

 To get the frontend running locally:

 - Clone this repo
-- `npm install` to install all req'd dependencies
+- `npm install` to install all require dependencies
 - `npm run dev` to start the local server (this project Vite)